yihuajack/VMkiller/README.md

 - Minimize your VM Desktop window (IMPORTANT!) and run the Python code (This may fail; retry this step until it works);
 - Then your computer automatically shifts to the window of the Virtual Machine and start outputting your source code;
 - After the whole process completed, press Esc to switch to the vim normal mode, and input ```:wq``` to save and quit.
 Done.
+## Reminder
+- This code is simply for fun; any commercial usages need to be granted by the project owner.
+- (IMPORTANT) Please don't use it for any Honor Code violation or illegal purposes.